knightsUCF/CarRacing/Log.md

+# Getting Started with Laying Out UI/UX

+So first study how the asset packs handle the scene loading to start the game, load the game, and then also how are we loading and transitioning between gameplay and the car purchasing screen.

 # Crossy Road UI/UX Analysis

 - Screen 1: App logo comes up first (just a static image, so if scene is taking a moment to load we will not notice any stuttering with a static image).
 This is the same logo as the app thumbnail.
 A voxel chicken.